Blackmont22/For-The-Imperium/README.md

 -1.
 Clone this repository or download the ZIP.
 -2.
 Open the project in your IDE (NetBeans recommended) -3.
 Compile the project
 -4.
-Run from the IDE.
+Run from the IDE or use the executable jar file (https://drive.google.com/file/d/1cMBtUJ4h91otqnKCA4966tfQCJT5CZ2i/view?usp=drive_link) by downloading it and placing it into the ISU3 folder.

 ## Project Structure
 -src/ -> Java source code